4 Fun Facts About Switzerland That Make it One-of-a-Kind

 Chang Mo Ahn

 Switzerland stands out among European countries for its killer vistas.
-Visiting Switzerland’s numerous mountains and surrounding glaciers offers views of the Swiss Alps and landmarks like Lake Geneva, one of the largest lakes in Western Europe.
+Visiting one of Switzerland’s 10,850 mountains offers views of the Swiss Alps and landmarks like Lake Geneva, one of the largest lakes in Western Europe.

-Take the train across Switzerland from Europe’s highest railway station and you’ll sit with your nose pressed against the glass looking at these high peaks and wondering how Swiss people endure with so much beauty around.
+Take the train across Switzerland from Europe’s highest railway station and you’ll sit with your nose pressed against the glass looking at these high peaks and wondering how Swiss people can live and act normally with so much beauty around them.

 A small, landlocked country in western central Europe, Switzerland borders Italy, Austria, France, Germany and Liechtenstein.
 But to me, Switzerland borders on heaven.